 The Strait of Tiran is often sought out by advanced divers.

-This page wouldn't be possible without contributions from the following PADI members: Circle Divers, Butterfly Sharm, Emperor Divers - Sharm el Sheikh, Drakkar Diving School, Shamandura.
+This page wouldn't be possible without contributions from the following PADI members: Mohamed Adel Hassan (PADI pro), Eagle Divers, Butterfly Sharm, The Wave Diving Center, Circle Divers, Pyramids Diving Center, Emperor Divers - Sharm el Sheikh, Drakkar Diving School, Shamandura.
 Disclaimer